ariyanatef/E-Commerce-Supply-Chain-Optimization-ABC-Inventory-Classification-Stockout-Risk-Forecasting/README.md

 # E-Commerce-Supply-Chain-Optimization-ABC-Inventory-Classification-Stockout-Risk-Forecasting
-This project is a passion project I wanted to complete in order to sharpen my SQL skills and learn advanced SQL functions.
+This project is a passion project I wanted to complete in order to sharpen my SQL skills, business skills, and learn advanced SQL functions.
 The project can be used in the real-world due to using real data.
 It focuses on prioritizing what products in a company generate the most value and how we can quickly identify products that add lower value so resources can be allocated more efficiently.